 Please note: The following courses do not meet graduation requirements for Physical Education.
+Electives are only offered to students in Grades 11 and 12.

-Advanced Fitness and Wellness (PE610, PE611) (1⁄2 credit, 1⁄4 credit)
+Advanced Fitness and Wellness (PE610, PE611, PE612) (1 credit, 1⁄2 credit, 1⁄4 credit)

 Students will engage in fitness related activities to improve one's overall health and wellness.
 Students will design and implement a personal fitness program designed to strengthen fitness deficits while improving and maintaining one's physical health and well-being.